Michigan Matters: Discouraging Distracted Drivers

 He also discussed auto insurance reform, another issue gaining lots of attention in Lansing right now.

-And Richardson talked about AAA’s program announced last year about social corporate responsibility and how it is helping the region now and in the future.MORE NEWS: Auto Show Back In Detroit Next Year With Focus On Outdoors
+And Richardson talked about AAA’s program announced last year about social corporate responsibility and how it is helping the region now and in the future.MORE NEWS: Apparrallel: New Pop-Up Shop Opening In Downtown Detroit

 Watch Michigan Matters, Sunday at 7:30am on CBS 62